DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 whilst also resisting identity recognition technology by offering an undetectable face masks.
-His *Facial Weaponisation Suite* (2012-2014) comprises a series of amorphous collective masks designed and produced during community workshops by at LGBTI+ and minority groups.
+His *Facial Weaponisation Suite* (2012-2014) comprises a series of amorphous collective masks designed and produced during community workshops by at LGBTQI+ and minority groups.
 They are a form of resistance against facial recognition technologies and the inequalities these technologies normalize.
 These masks, by virtue of their shape and cryptographic material, will not be recognized as a face